Woking Borough Council

 Environmental statement/environmental impact assessment (EIA) required in circumstances set out in the Town and Country Planning (Environmental Impact Assessment) Regulations as amended (note 8).

-Engineering works, banks and bunds and sections drawings and details.
+Engineering works, banks and bunds and sections drawings and details where appropriate.

 Flood risk assessment/completion and demonstration of compliancy with the Environment Agency's standing advice and the National Planning Policy Framework (Section 10 Meeting the challenge of climate change, flooding and coastal change)..